Momotaro: Sacred Sailors: Legacy

 The film was selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival.
-UK based company All the Anime announced in May 2016 that would release the film on Blu-ray and in that same month it was also announced that U.S. distributor Funimation would also be releasing the film on Blu-ray and DVD alongside Spider and Tulip on a single disc.
+UK based company All the Anime announced in May 2016 that would release the film on Blu-ray and in that same month it was also announced that US distributor Funimation would also be releasing the film on Blu-ray and DVD alongside Spider and Tulip on a single disc.